The anti-spherical Hecke categories for Hermitian symmetric pairs: The Hecke categories for Hermitian symmetric pairs

-Let $ W $ be a Weyl group and $P$ be a parabolic subgroup.
 We define $\mathcal{H}_{(W,P)}$ to be the locally-unital associative $\Bbbk$-algebra spanned by all Soergel-graphs with multiplication given by $\circ$-concatenation modulo the following local relations and their vertical and horizontal flips.
+For each $\csigma \in S $ we have the fork-spot, double-fork, circle-annihilation relations